Northwest Regional Education Service District

 Please note that individual high schools sometimes impose their own restrictions, usually involving minimum grade point averages and attendance rates.

-We also welcome high school graduates and college students, who completed the required FREE Background Check Application process.
+We also welcome high school graduates and college students.
+Those interested need to register as a grad and follow the steps to complete the free background check.
 The paperwork is quick, but it sometimes take two weeks to get results back.
 Plan accordingly and email ods@nwresd.k12.or.us with questions.Sometimes, maybe.
-Each of our outdoor school sites has a different policy about Crocs.
+Each of our Outdoor School sites has a different policy about Crocs.
 Some sites do not allow them at all while others only allow them in certain areas or during specific activities.

-No. Our site supervisors prefer that you leave your smart watches at home.
+Unless you need this device to monitor health conditions, our Site Supervisors prefer that you leave your smart watches at home.
 You can find basic, affordable watches online or in stores like Walmart.
-Our program has a limited number of watches that student leaders can borrow, if you are unable to provide your own.
+Our program has a limited number of watches that Student Leaders can borrow, if you are unable to provide your own.

 Our program is not responsible for any property that is damaged, lost or stolen.